 - Datto SIRIS

-- Select a protected machine, then Local Virtualization, then a recovery point.
+2. Select a protected machine, then Local Virtualization, then a recovery point.

-- Make sure the RAM is a multiple of 1024 (eg 1G is entered as 1024, 4G is 4096, etc).
+- Make sure the RAM is a multiple of 1024 (e.g. 1G is entered as 1024, 4G is 4096, etc).

 1. Sign into each VM as it reaches the login screen.
-Allow several minutes or more for the VMs to fully boot once logged in.
-The VMs will need to install some drivers for the new virtual hardware they are using.
-You may need to reboot it as part of the install process.
+Allow several minutes or more for the VM to fully boot once logged in.
+The VM will install new virtual hardware drivers; you may need to reboot it as part of the install process.

-- Test any proprietary software you have.
+5. Test any proprietary software you are using.